Uzair-Saeed/Uzair-Saeed/README.md

 - 👋 Hi, I’m @Uzair-Saeed
 - 🌱 I’m currently working as NodeJS Engineer
-- 💞️ I’m looking to collaborate on NodeJS + React
+- 💞️ I’m looking to collaborate on NodeJS, Express, and NestJS etc.
 - 📫 How to reach me?
 Here is my email uzairsaeed2015@gmail.com

 <!---